3. What is Schema

 69. What is a snapshot tag ?

-It is a table that maintains a record of modifications to the master table
+It is a table that maintains a record of modifications to the master

 in a snapshot.
-It is stored in the same database as master table and is
+It is stored in the same database as master table and

 only available for simple snapshots.
-It should be created before creating
+It should be created before

 snapshots.